Board track racing: Safety

 Even when the cars did not crash, racing on a board track was exceedingly dangerous due to flying wood splinters and debris, and due to the primitive tire technology and head protection of the era.
 In one oral history taken from a driver, he told a tale of wooden shards driven into the faces of drivers and riding mechanics, and sudden catastrophic tire failures caused by track conditions.
 Cars were fitted with anti-splinter devices to protect their radiators.
 Other safety devices also hadn't been invented yet (seat belts, roll bars, or fire protection).
 Drivers often were ejected from their cars and would fall tens of feet (several meters).
 Drivers and riding mechanics often were driven over by their own or another car.
 Pete DePaolo wrote in his book Wall Smacker that racing on boards was "a great sensation, tearing around a board speedway dodging holes and flying timber."

 On the motorcycling motordromes, the situation was also very dangerous and the danger was aggravated by the riders' lack of proper safety equipment.
 Fans sat above the top of the track, looking down at the racers.
 When a rider lost control, he could slip up off the track and into the crowd.
 Many fatalities occurred, often involving spectators.
-The velodrome at Nutley, New Jersey, a 1/8 mi oval banked at 45 degrees (generating lap times of 8 seconds or less) and built from 1 × 12 in lumber on edge, was "unquestionably the deadliest".
+The Nutley Velodrome at Nutley, New Jersey, a 1/8 mi oval banked at 45 degrees (generating lap times of 8 seconds or less) and built from 1 × 12 in lumber on edge, was "unquestionably the deadliest".
 On September 8, 1912, "Texas Cyclone" Eddie Hasha was killed at a motordrome in Newark, New Jersey in an accident which also killed another racer and four spectators, and injured ten more.
 The deaths made the front page of The New York Times, and the press started calling the short 1/4 and 1/3 mile circuits "murderdromes".
 The 1913 motorcycle championship races were moved to a dirt track because dirt was safer.
 The national organization overseeing motorcycle racing banned all competitions on board tracks shorter than 1 mi in 1919.
 One by one, the manufacturers withdrew their support due to the negative publicity.